leaf-node/open_alert_viewer/PRIVACY.md

 ### Changes to this Policy

-OK Code Studio LLC may occasionally update this privacy policy for Open Alert Viewer.
+OK Code Studio may occasionally update this privacy policy for Open Alert Viewer.
 When we do, we'll change the date that it was last edited at the top of the page of the website-hosted version at [okcode.studio](https://okcode.studio/apps/open-alert-viewer/privacy-policy).